-A graphical user interface would probably best start its own thread to wait for events and then process these in a loop.
+A graphical user interface application would most likely want to start its own thread to wait for events and then process these in a loop.

 The events mechanism was introduced with VirtualBox 3.3 and replaces various callback interfaces which were called for each event in the interface.
-The callback mechanism was not compatible with scripting languages, local Java bindings and remote web services as they do not support callbacks.
+The callback mechanism was not compatible with scripting languages, local Java bindings, and remote web services as they do not support callbacks.
 The new mechanism with events and event listeners works with all of these.

-To simplify developement of application using events, concept of event aggregator was introduced.
-Essentially it's mechanism to aggregate multiple event sources into single one, and then work with this single aggregated event source instead of original sources.
-As an example, one can evaluate demo recorder in VirtualBox Python shell, shipped with SDK - it records mouse and keyboard events, represented as separate event sources.
-Code is essentially like this:
+To simplify development of applications using events, the concept of an event aggregator was introduced.
+Essentially it's a mechanism to aggregate multiple event sources into one single event source, and then work with this single aggregated event source instead of the original sources.
+As an example, one can try out the VirtualBox Python shell's recordDemo option which records mouse and keyboard events using an event aggregator and displays them as separate event sources.
+The VirtualBox Python shell (vboxshell.py) is shipped with the SDK.
+The recordDemo code is essentially: